celery/ceps/glossary.rst

     but will produce the same side effects when facing duplicated messages.

   Message Dispatcher
     `Enterprise Integration Patterns`_ defines a `Message Dispatcher`_ as a component that will consume messages from a channel and distribute them to performers.

+  Process Manager
+    `Enterprise Integration Patterns`_ defines a `Process Manager`_ as a component that maintains the state of the sequence and determines the next processing step based on intermediate results.

+  Event Driven Consumer
+    `Enterprise Integration Patterns`_ defines an `Event Driven Consumer`_ as a component that consumes a message as soon as it is delivered.

   Circuit Breaker
     Martin Fowler defines a `Circuit Breaker`_ in the following fashion: